 There are three main types of underlayment: asphalt-saturated felt, rubberized asphalt underlayment, and non-bitumen synthetic underlayment.
 Each of them, to varying degrees, protects against severe weather and elements.
 For example, rubberized asphalt underlayment is waterproof while the other two materials are water-resistant.

 Using the wrong underlayment or improperly installing underlayment can cause wood rot in wooden houses and can also lead to premature failure of the roof.
 Hiring a contractor with a lot of experience should prevent this problem.
 A contractor that knows how to handle roofing materials should not have trouble installing underlayment properly.

 4. Improper Use of Roofing Nails

-There are several nail-related errors that could cause future roof failure: the nails are too short, the nail heads are too small, driving the nails in above the self-sealing strip, or not using the right number of nails per shingle.
-It’s important that all of the materials you’re using for the roof installation — including nails — are in good shape and applied properly.
+There are several nail-related errors that could cause future roof failure, including: the nails are too short, the nail heads are too small, the nails are driven in above the self-sealing strip, or an incorrect number of nails per shingle is used.
+It’s important that all the materials you’re using for the roof installation — including nails — are in good shape and applied properly.

 5. Too Short or Long Overhang at the Eaves

 Shingle overhang along the eaves should be no less than 6mm and no more than 10mm.
 If the overhang is too short, water can infiltrate the roof deck and leak within the structure.
 If it’s more than 10mm, the shingles can be blown off during a severe storm or high winds.